 Alexander saluted the officer.
 "It's an honor to meet you, Colonel.
 My father told me all about your service during the civil war.
 I want to thank you per-,"

 "I apologize, your majesty," The soldier interrupted.
 "I am Paul the Colonel's son.
 This is Edwin Von Eulenberg.”
 The servant pushed the wheelchair forward.
 "Your Highness," the legendary Eulenberg wheezed.

-“Oh,” Alexander said with some embarrassment.
-“I apologize.
-THANK YOU FOR YOUR SERVICE,” Alexander spoke slow and clearly.
+"Oh," Alexander said with some embarrassment.
+"I apologize.
+THANK YOU FOR YOUR SERVICE," Alexander spoke slowly and clearly.

 Fritz made the introduction "Luitenent Berchrect."
 The lanky but surprisingly spry old man snapped a salute.
 He had beady black eyes that were magnified into marbles by his large thick glasses.
 His scalp was hairless and pale, and his lips curled over a set of blackened toothless gums.

 “Fanfk hue your grafe.
-I will fift for hue to he end.”
+I will fight for hue to the end."
 Berchrect's gums flapped the unintelligible words.

-Alexander stood quietly for a moment, smiled, then saluted the old man before moving on.
+Alexander stood quietly, smiled, then saluted the old man before moving on.

 The last in the procession was a very young man in a simple military tunic.
 He stood rather casually for a soldier and only gave a slight bow when Alexander approached.

 "Victor Oscar, nephew of Victor Charles, your highness."